daveparkster/signup-form/README.md

  2. Importance of being vigiliant of CSS Precedence rules.

- 3. A better understanding of Flexbox.
+ 3. Exposure to different use cases of FlexBox.
  ```
  ### Future Development
  ```